Page Contents

 Time limit for disposal of suits, proceedings, or appeals

-- As per this act, the time limit for disposal of suits or proceedings of a case is within 12 months.
-And that time limit will begin from the actual date of the notice.
+- As per this act, the time limit for disposal of suits or proceedings of a case is within 12 months from the date of service of summons on the defendant.

 The Model Tenancy Act focuses on balancing the rights of landlords and tenants.
 And to provide transparency in renting deals with efficiency.

-However, Maharashtra Rent Control Act 1999 is already in rule and has proven helpful to over 6 to 7 lakh tenants in the state.
+However, the Maharashtra Rent Control Act 1999 is already in place and has proven helpful to over 6 to 7 lakh tenants in the state.

 And implementing the new act will be contradictory to the rentals.